markcarey/airtist/README.md

 #### Selling NFTs without a Deployed Safe to receive Payment?

-*Scenario:* a creator has joined AIrtist and posted several images, but has not minted any yet.
+*Scenario:* a creator has joined AxelART and posted several images, but has not minted any yet.
 But the creator has enabled minting of the posts, and set prices and currencies (`pAInt` or `WETH`) in each case.
 What happens when another user decides to mint these images?
 How does the creator get paid, when no Safe has (yet) be deployed for the creator?
 As mentioned above, the Safe is only deployed when the user does _their_ first mint, and not before.
 Even though the Safe has not been deployed, the creator still gets paid!
-When the creator joined AIrtist, the Safe SDK is used to accurately _predict_ the user's Safe address, _even though it has not yet been deployed_.
+When the creator joined AxelART, the Safe SDK is used to accurately _predict_ the user's Safe address, _even though it has not yet been deployed_.
 This predicted Safe address is assigned to creator's user account, and when `pAInt` or `WETH` gets sent to that address, it just works, and the funds are [owned by the predicted Safe address](https://blog.openzeppelin.com/getting-the-most-out-of-create2/).
 When/if the creator triggers their first mint, the Safe will then be deployed to the predicted address and the creator will have full access to the tokens sent previously.

-## AIrtist PRO
+## AxelART PRO

 Since we are sponsoring -- paying the gas for -- users' transactions, using `pAInt` as a utility token helps limit the gas costs associated with users on the FREE plan.
 These users receive `3 pAInt` monthly, streamed in real-time.

-For serious AIrtists, minting 3 NFTs per month may not be enough.
+For serious AxelARTs, minting 3 NFTs per month may not be enough.

-AIrtist uses a _freemium_ business model, where cloud-computing and gas costs are subsidized (sponsored) for FREE users, while revenue from PRO users more than offsets those costs.
+AxelART uses a _freemium_ business model, where cloud-computing and gas costs are subsidized (sponsored) for FREE users, while revenue from PRO users more than offsets those costs.

-AIrtist PRO is a monthly subscription powered by Stripe Billing.
+AxelART PRO is a monthly subscription powered by Stripe Billing.
 Consistent with the goal of account abstraction, PRO users pay via credit card recurring billing (with future plans to add support for crypto-native billing options).

-### AIrtist PRO Features
+### AxelART PRO Features

-- a dedicated NFT contract for each PRO user (deployed from the AIrtist Factory contract via Gelato Relay)
+- a dedicated NFT contract for each PRO user (deployed from the AxelART Factory contract via Gelato Relay)
 - increased stream, now `30 pAInt` streamed monthly in real-time
 - preview before posting: view multiple images based on your text prompt, then choose the best to post (coming soon)
 - option to keep prompts private from other users (coming soon)